 Lisa joined LISC in 2007 coming out of a two-year retirement from Anthem, Inc. In her current role, she handles all aspects of our HUD Section 4 funding which includes grant making, reporting and compliance.
 She played a role in the quality of life plan in our newest community, the West End serving as staff to the Business Task Force.
 She supports office staff with tracking compliance issues.
 Lisa enjoys gardening, graphic editing and the NFL.
 Email Lisa.

-Paola joined LISC in May 2016 as a Communications intern, upon graduating she began her role as Special Projects Associate in June 2017.
-She is a recent graduate from the College of Design, Art, Architecture and Planning at the University of Cincinnati, where she got her Master in Community Planning with a focus on Creative Placemaking.
+Paola joined LISC in May 2016, she is a graduate from the College of Design, Art, Architecture and Planning (DAAP) at the University of Cincinnati, where she got her Master of Community Planning with a focus on Creative Placemaking.
 In her position at LISC she supports community development programs as well as the different communications platforms.
 She has a Bachelor’s degree in Communications from PUCMM, in her native city of Santo Domingo, Dominican Republic, and Master’s degree in Cultural Studies and Management from the University of Barcelona, Spain.
 Her interests intersect when working with art and culture as a tool for community building.
 Email Paola.

 As the Small Business Specialist, Amber connects business owners to capital through unique programs such as the Capital Access Fund and KIVA as well as other traditional loan offerings.
 Prior to joining LISC, Amber worked as an international student recruiter and communications specialist in higher education.
 She holds a B.A. in Communication Studies from The College of New Jersey and a Master of Community Planning degree from the University of Cincinnati where she focused on economic empowerment and real estate development.
 Email Amber.